bwilkins/bwilkins.github.com/_posts/2016-07-16-wouldnt-it-be-awesome-if.md

 <img src="/images/split_flap_display.jpg" alt="Split Flap Display">

 Have you ever seen those large old boards at some airports or other travel ports that make a whole lot of clacking noise?
 You know, the ones that physically turn over a set of cards until it gets to the right number?
+They're called Split Flaps, and are (quite obviously) a mechanical device that can be electrically driven/controlled.
+Each character you want to display is split in half across two flaps, and a ring of flaps is flipped around until the desired character is displaying at the front.
+This can be driven by a stepper motor.
 Those would be sweet as to get running and have some numbers displayed on...
 If only they weren't about $100 apiece for a single module!
-Also thinking about it now, that noise would have been SOOO obnoxious.
+There are some resources online about how to build them, but I'm not about to endeavour on a journey to learn the intricacies and mechanics of a split-flap display when mechanics is probably my weakest area of expertise.
+Also, thinking about it now, that noise would have been SOOO obnoxious.
 Split-Flaps: Scratched.

 <img src="/images/alarm_clock.jpg" alt="Digital Alarm Clock">